espegun/AWS/how_to_cost_control/README.md

 *Interestingly, this folder was initiated shortly after the $812 cost occuring overnight in Feb 2021.
 Luckily creditted by AWS.*

-Learned: When your received a cost notification, *do not assume* it's an EC2 micro instance still running
+Learned: When your received a cost notification, *do not assume* it's an EC2 micro instance still running.
+But also - these alert does not happen in real time.
+Check usage stats after setting up a lambda or similar jobs.

 ## How does it work?